Billy Gibbons - Born: Dec. 16, 1949, Houston, TX

 The LP release ZZ Top's First Album had a very important fan in Mick Jagger, and the band opened several shows for the Rolling Stones during their 1973, 1981, and 2003 tours.
 ZZ Top's third LP, Tres Hombres (1973), was their first Gold record and the single "La Grange" became their first national radio hit.

-Tejas (1976) spawned ZZ Top's Worldwide Texas Tour: Takin' Texas To The People featured a Texas-shaped stage, rattlesnakes, a 2,000 lb. black buffalo, buzzards, and cactus.
-At the time it was the largest tour in rock history, playing nearly one hundred major stages in the U.S., Europe, England, Australia, Mexico, and Japan.
+Tejas (1976) spawned ZZ Top's Worldwide Texas Tour: "Takin' Texas To The People," which featured a Texas-shaped stage, rattlesnakes, a 2,000-pound buffalo, buzzards, and cactus.
+At the time, it was the largest tour in rock history, playing nearly 100 major stages in the U.S., Europe, England, Australia, Mexico, and Japan.

 In the early 1980s, Gibbons built his iconic Hot Rod, Eliminator.
 The 1933 Ford Coupe was used to launch the albums Eliminator (1983) and Afterburner (1985).
 The mix of synthesizers and music videos on MTV propelled ZZ Top into international superstardom as the coolest, bearded bad boys in cheap sunglasses.

 The trio returned to its roots with RCA and their 1994 release, Antenna, followed by One Foot in the Blues (1994) and Rhythmeen (1996).
 ZZ Top was inducted into the Museum of the Gulf Coast, Music Hall of Fame in 1998.